ckarras/openhab2-addons/addons/binding/org.openhab.binding.sinope/readme.md

 ```
 ### Thing or device discovery

 You can use the same procedure to discover each device you want to use.
 You will need to provide the api key from the previous step.
-If you uses spaces, please, use double quotes to pass the api key (i.e. "0x12 0x57 0x55 0xD5 0xCD 0x4A 0xD5 0x33")
+If you use spaces, please, use double quotes to pass the api key (i.e. "0x12 0x57 0x55 0xD5 0xCD 0x4A 0xD5 0x33")

 Use the device procedure to discover it.
 For a thermostat, you need to push both buttons.
 The application will loop forever, press ctrl-c to exit.